military vision requirements for 2020

 The elimination of the need for glasses is especially useful for pilots and combat troops.

-In recent years, the rules surrounding PRK and Lasik have changed to allow people who have undergone the procedure to be allowed to qualify for flight training and standard military operations.
+In recent years, the rules surrounding PRK and Lasik have changed to allow people who have undergone the procedure to qualify for flight training and standard military operations.

 Will the military pay for PRK / Lasik?